-- Smoking cessation is key.
+- All individuals who smoke should be strongly encouraged and supported to quit.
 Nicotine replacement and pharmacotherapy reliably increase long-term smoking abstinence rates.
-Legislative smoking bans and counseling, delivered by healthcare professionals, improve quit rates. - There is no evidence to support the effectiveness and safety of e-cigarettes as a smoking cessation aid at present. - Pharmacological therapy can reduce COPD symptoms, reduce the frequency and severity of exacerbations, and improve health status and exercise tolerance.
-Data suggest beneficial effects on rates of lung function decline and mortality. - Each pharmacological treatment regimen should be individualized and guided by the severity of symptoms, risk of exacerbations, side-effects, comorbidities, drug availability and cost, and the patient's response, preference, and ability to use various drug delivery devices. - Inhaler technique needs to be assessed regularly. - COVID-19 vaccines are highly effective against SARS-CoV-2 infection and people with COPD should have the COVID-19 vaccination in line with national recommendations. - Influenza vaccination decreases the incidence of lower respiratory tract infections. - Pneumococcal vaccination decreases the incidence of lower respiratory tract infections. - CDC recommends the Tdap vaccination (dTaP/dTPa; pertussis, tetanus and diptheria) for COPD patients who were not vaccinated in adolescence, as well as routine use of shingles vaccine in all COPD patients. - Pulmonary rehabilitation with its core components, including exercise training combined with disease-specific education, improves exercise capacity, symptoms, and quality of life across all grades of COPD severity. - In patients with severe resting chronic hypoxemia (PaO2 ≤ 55 mmHg or < 60 mmHg if there is cor pulmonale or secondary polycythemia), long-term oxygen therapy improves survival. - In patients with stable COPD and resting or exercise-induced moderate desaturation, long-term oxygen treatment should not be prescribed routinely.
+Legislative smoking bans and counseling, delivered by healthcare professionals, improve quit rates.
+There is no evidence to support the effectiveness and safety of e-cigarettes as a smoking cessation aid at present. - The main treatment goals are to reduce symptoms and future risk of exacerbations.
+The management strategy of stable COPD should be predominantly based on the assessment of symptoms and the history of exacerbations. - Pharmacotherapy can reduce COPD symptoms, reduce the frequency and severity of exacerbations, and improve health status and exercise tolerance.
+Data suggest beneficial effects on rates of lung function decline and mortality. - Each pharmacological treatment regimen should be individualized and guided by the severity of symptoms, risk of exacerbations, side-effects, comorbidities, drug availability and cost, and the patient's response, preference, and ability to use various drug delivery devices. - Inhaler technique needs to be assessed regularly. - COVID-19 vaccines are highly effective against SARS-CoV-2 infection and people with COPD should have the COVID-19 vaccination in line with national recommendations. - Influenza vaccination and pneumococcal vaccination decrease the incidence of lower respiratory tract infections. - The CDC recommends: the Tdap vaccination (dTaP/dTPa; pertussis, tetanus and diptheria) for COPD patients who were not vaccinated in adolescence; routine use of shingles vaccine in all COPD patients; the new respiratory syncytial virus (RSV) vaccine for individuals over 60 years and/or with chronic heart or lung disease. - Pulmonary rehabilitation with its core components, including exercise training combined with disease-specific education, improves exercise capacity, symptoms, and quality of life across all grades of COPD severity. - In patients with severe resting chronic hypoxemia (PaO2 ≤ 55 mmHg or < 60 mmHg if there is cor pulmonale or secondary polycythemia), long-term oxygen therapy improves survival. - In patients with stable COPD and resting or exercise-induced moderate desaturation, long-term oxygen treatment should not be prescribed routinely.
 However, individual patient factors must be considered when evaluating the patient's need for supplemental oxygen. - In patients with severe chronic hypercapnia and a history of hospitalization for acute respiratory failure, long-term non-invasive ventilation may decrease mortality and prevent re-hospitalization. - In select patients with advanced emphysema refractory to optimized medical care, surgical or bronchoscopic interventional treatments may be beneficial. - Palliative approaches are effective in controlling symptoms in advanced COPD.